Our Review Process

 Humans consume various types of meat.
 Red meat includes beef, lamb, ham, and bacon; white meat includes turkey, chicken, and pork; seafood includes lobster, shrimp, fish, and Anatidae (fresh and saltwater birds), for example, ducks.
-In this article, we will discuss whether duck meat is good for diabetes.
+In this article, we will discuss whether duck meat is good for diabetes and if it is, what are it's benefits.
 You can eat duck meat in moderation if you have diabetes.
 Ducks are rich in protein and fat.
 If consumed in excess, duck meat can lead to increased cholesterol levels.
 Thus, duck meat is suitable for people with diabetes if they avoid duck skin and fat.

 Table of Contents